stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 - Model selection via l1 regularization
 - Design of logistic regression and random forest classifiers

-Below, we discuss in detail these three steps.
+Below, we discuss these three steps in detail.

 ### Feature engineering for design of new features